Frankston line: 21st century

 At the 2010 state election, both the Labor Party and the Liberal Party promised to provide a new Premium station between Highett and Cheltenham, to serve the Westfield Southland shopping centre.
-The station was projected to cost $13 million, and would have two platforms, an information booth, and shelters with a projected usage of 1,400 passengers daily.
-The project was scheduled to be completed by 2014, however, no progress was made till after the 2014 state election.
+The station was projected to cost $13 million, and have two platforms and shelters with a projected usage of 1,400 passengers daily.
 The new station opened on 26 November 2017 as Southland station.
 In 2013, the line, along with the Werribee and Williamstown lines, were upgraded as part of the Bayside Rail Project.
 The upgrade included station refurbishments, track, signal, and electrical upgrades to allow X'Trapolis trains to operate on these lines.

 In 2021, the metropolitan timetable underwent a major rewrite, resulting in all Frankston line trains operating direct between Richmond and Flinders Street before continuing onto the Werribee and Williamstown lines.
 Under these changes, Frankston services no longer operate via the City Loop, with an additional 45 new services each week.
 The additional services upgraded frequencies to a train every 5 minutes in peak hour, every 10 minutes throughout the day, and every 20 minutes until midnight.

-As a result of level crossing removal works at Mordialloc station, trains on the Frankston Line are currently running to a reduced timetable beyond Cheltenham station as a result of the demolition of one of the platforms at Mordialloc station.
+As a result of level crossing removal works at Mordialloc station, trains on the Frankston Line were altered to run to a reduced timetable beyond Cheltenham station.
+This was a result of the demolition of one of the platforms at Mordialloc station.

+Since 1 February 2026, following the completion of the Big Switch, the Pakenham and Cranbourne lines began operating exclusively through the Metro Tunnel, while the Frankston line officially returned to the City Loop in the anticlockwise direction.

+Following the completion of grade separation works at Mordialloc in May 2026, all services were reinstated beyond Cheltenham with a dozen new services a week provided which brought the peak hour frequency up to every 4 minutes.